pranavmital/projects/_posts/2020-1-1-senyera-podcast.markdown

 I worked as a Creative Editor at La Senyera from March 2018 to October 2018.
 One of things I did in my time there was conceptualising and initialising 'The Senyera Podcast' or 'La Senyera Podcast' (Spanish).

 In the 4th episode, I spoke in the podcast.
-My co-host and I talked about transfer rumors and the then upcoming World Cup Final.
+My co-host and I talked about transfer rumors and the then upcoming FIFA World Cup Final.

 The episode was aired live on [La Senyera's Facebook Page](https://www.facebook.com/Lasenyera.en/) and over 3K viewers joined live.
 It has garnered 27K views till date.
 You can check out the episode below: